PatSunter/DevSkillsNotes/virtualBox.rst

      mount -t vboxsf share /home/<username>/host
    * You might want to add relevant perms options at end of above lines, eg " -o uid=myuser,gid=myuser
+ * One quick way to get access to automounted folders in /media: run "sudo usermod -a -G vboxsf username" where username is your username on the VM, to get added to the appropriate group.

 Refs:
  * http://forums.virtualbox.org/viewtopic.php?t=15868